paulgalow/paulgalow.com/src/pages/securing-aws-credentials-macos-lastpass/index.md

 ![LastPass CLI password prompt](./lpass_prompt.png)

-One of the sometimes overlooked but incredibly valuable features on Amazon Web Services are roles.
+One of the sometimes overlooked but incredibly valuable features of Amazon Web Services are roles.
 Roles allow you to grant access to other AWS resources without the need for providing credentials.
 That's great for your servers but what about your personal machine?
 This post demonstrates a way to securely retrieve IAM credentials from LastPass and providing them to the AWS CLI.
-We will need the following tools: AWS CLI, LastPass CLI (lpass), jq.
+We are going to need the following tools: AWS CLI, LastPass CLI (lpass), jq.

 ## AWS CLI stores your credentials in plain text

-As it turns out AWS CLI by default simply stores your credentials in *plaintext* inside `~/.aws/config`.
+As it turns out AWS CLI by default simply stores your credentials in *plain text* inside `~/.aws/config`.
 So anybody with access to your computer can easily steal your IAM credentials.
-They won't even need neither your local user password nor elevated privileges to do so.
+Neither your local user password nor elevated privileges are needed.
 That's bad.

 ## How to protect your credentials by using LastPass CLI